 - Participate in ASPIRE Living & Learning Community (if residential)

 Students with at least a 3.5 high-school GPA or 3.25 college GPA are invited to apply to the Honors Program.
 (Exceptions are made for extraordinary circumstances.)
-The application opened February 1, 2019.
+The application deadline is April 30, 2020.
 Applications are reviewed in the order in which they are received, so it is best to apply early.
 The application can be found here.
 To complete the application, students must upload a resume and their response to the given essay question.

 - Incoming student essay prompt: “If you could make a difference in the world focusing on one area, which area would you choose?
 Relate your choice to your intended major or current hobbies.
 Please write an essay (300-500 words) on this topic.”